 Design your email

 Input the usual email information (name, subject, preview text, etc.) then select the template you want to use.
-Mailchimp will automatically add the details about the item or items that the customer has chosen.
+Then, Mailchimp will automatically add the details about the item or items that the customer has chosen.

-From there, all you need to do is select the “Design Your Campaign” button, and your emails are created…faster than you can say “banana”!
+So from there, all you need to do is select the “Design Your Campaign” button, and your emails are created…faster than you can say “banana”!